codevico/the-peoples-cube/README.md

 # The people's cube

-Create a Magic: The Gathering [cube](https://mtg.fandom.com/wiki/Cube_Draft) by democratically voting on cards together with your friend group.
+Create a Magic: The Gathering [cube](https://mtg.fandom.com/wiki/Cube_Draft) with your friends by democratically voting on cards.

 Start a poll on Telegram or Discord with `/propose <card name>`.
 After reaching the configured amount of votes the card will automatically be either approved or rejected.